mklimek/mklimek.github.io/_posts/2016-3-31-fast-way-to-connect-web-proxy.md

 */
 {% endhighlight %}
 There's simple `if` statement which enables proxy when flag is active.<br/>
-Probably, you don't want to have proxy connection for release build so I check also build type here.<br/>
+Probably, you don't want to have proxy connection for release builds so I also check build type here.<br/>
-The last thing is to set up CA certificate of the web proxy to make *HTTP* connections visible on it. <br/>
+The last thing is to set up *CA* certificate of the web proxy to make *HTTP* connections visible on it. <br/>
 `SslUtils` is simple helper class which I created to trust given certificate despite system settings. <br/>
-You can read about `SslUtils` in [this post](http://square.github.io/okhttp/).
+You can read about `SslUtils` in [this post](https://mklimek.github.io/trust-specific-certificate-on-jvm/).

 If you have any tips or thoughts about this method, let me know about it :)